NikosFragkiskatos/Kafka_VehicleCoordinates/README.md

 # Confluent Kafka Demo - Vehicle Coordinates

 This project demonstrates a real-world application of Apache Kafka for handling streaming IoT data at scale.
 It constructs a web server using Kafka, employing Docker for creating a Kafka cluster, Python for publishing vehicle location data, and Node.js for consuming the published data.
 This demo provides a solid foundation for understanding how to work with Kafka in a microservices architecture.
-The Word file "Screenshots of Project Execution" is my submission to the project on Kafka for MIT (see **License** for more info).
+The Word file "Screenshots of Project Execution" is my submission to the project on Kafka for MIT.

 ## Installation
 ### Prerequisites